Skip to main content

 The Market Leaders' Response: Building Execution Intelligence

-Organizations successfully navigating this measurement moment share three characteristics:
+Organizations successfully navigating this measurement moment share three characteristics for measuring AI ROI:

 1. Adoption Measurement

-They systematically discover and manage unauthorized technology adoption, transforming potential risks into measured opportunities.
+They systematically discover and manage unauthorized AI adoption, transforming potential risks into measured opportunities.
+Real-time visibility into which AI tools employees are using establishes the baseline for tracking productivity gains and business value across real-world use cases.

 2. Scalable Enablement

-They recognize prompts and agents created by employees are precious IP for the organization.
-They are deploying scalable, secure, and motivational frameworks to capture, promote, share, and adapt organizational AI IP to integrate across workflows and throughout the employee base.
+They recognize prompts and agents created by employees are precious intellectual property.
+They're deploying scalable, secure frameworks to capture, promote, and adapt organizational AI capabilities, streamline workflows, and integrate successful AI patterns throughout the employee base—measuring outputs and efficiency gains along the way.

 3. Strategic ROI Measurement

-The research reveals a clear competitive advantage gap: while 88% of leaders believe measurement will determine market leaders, only organizations with complete execution intelligence can make data-driven technology investment decisions during unprecedented spending growth, scale successful practices across enterprise operations, prove ROI to boards and stakeholders, and maintain security and compliance during explosive adoption.
+The research reveals a clear competitive advantage gap: while 88% of leaders believe measuring AI ROI will determine market leaders, only organizations with complete execution intelligence can make informed decisions during unprecedented spending growth, scale successful AI projects, prove return on investment to boards and stakeholders, and maintain security during explosive AI adoption.

 Three Strategic Imperatives for Competitive Survival